loopmode/react-component-starter/README.md

 Make sure `"name"` is unique and does not collide with the name of another package.

 ### build
-`npm run build` to create a transpiled ES5 version of your `./src` and copies it to `./lib`, which is your actual export dir.
+`npm run build` to create a transpiled ES5 version of your `./src` and copy it to `./lib`, which is the module you actually export.
 `npm run build-watch` to keep rebuilding whenever any source files change.

 ### react-dev-server